travetto/travetto/module/email-template/README.md

 1. Inline and optimize all images for email transmission.
 1. Generate markdown version of email to support the alternate text format.
 1. Render the final output via the `mustache` templating process, interpolating the contextual data into the final output.

+## Common Email Elements
+In building out emails, you may have common elements that you want to repeat.
+If you have a common block, put that in a separate file and pull it in using partial notation, e.g. `{{{> common-element}}}`

 ## Supporting Libraries
 Templating emails is achieved through a combination of multiple libraries, specifically: